buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # Adjustments to RFC 6724

-This update makes three specific changes to RFC 6724: first to update the default policy table, second to change Rule 5.5 on prefering addresses in a prefix advertised by the next-hop to a MUST, and third to upgrade the requirement to automatically insert known-local ULAs into a node's policy table from a MAY to a SHOULD.
+This document makes three specific changes to RFC 6724: first to update the default policy table, second to change Rule 5.5 on prefering addresses in a prefix advertised by the next-hop to a MUST, and third to require that nodes MUST insert observed known-local ULAs into their policy table.

 ## Policy Table Update